 By “merchandising rights” I mean those rights that attend the ownership of the underlying copyright in the book but which involve the sale or license of rights to do marketing and promotional material in all media including but certainly not limited to the printed medium of the book.
 And while soft cover or book club licensing or the like may fall loosely within this term, for the purposes of this article I intend to speak to non-book exploitation of the material.
-These are part of what are considered “ancillary rights” and are, in copyright terms, the right to create a derivative work based upon the original copyright in the book.
+These are part of what are considered “ancillary rights” and are, in copyright terms, the rights to create derivative works based upon the original copyright in the book.
 The United States Copyright law in section 106 states in part:

 Yet another concern may be the allocation of the right of approval of the particular merchandising item.
 Neither side is likely to want to license anything that might be considered as lessening the value of the book but such a standard is at best subjective.
 Someone has to be given the right of final approval.

 Income splits are also important provisions because often a particular form of exploitation might not clearly be a “sale” or a “license.”
 The shares of the parties vary considerably depending on whether it is one or the other.
 Read “Is It A Sale Or A License” and “Are You Paying (Or Getting Paid) on Licensing Income?”

 These are only a sampling of the issues that may arise in this area and this article is not intended to be exhaustive of those issues.
 But given the potential licensing income that may be involved, it is certainly worth a careful look during the deal-making process.
 No one knows which book can create the market.

 Copyright © 1996, 2018 Ivan Hoffman.
 All Rights Reserved.